stocad/garden-stocad-com/content/seedlings.md

 - Protectionism: Proactive vs reactive, the pros and cons.
 Why in the United States big business hucksters are allowed to prey on us with deceptive products that hurt most of their customers.
 - Bill pay automation and habit: Practical patterns for managing anxiety and living a low stress life while also being a responsible adult.
 - Paperless: The pros and cons of paperless living.
 Why its hard to get entirely away from paper.
+- Annual review processes: Why do companies ask employees to write reviews / feedback?
+How should you think about this process?

 ### App Ideas
 A note here: Yes, I am sharing ideas of things that someone could make and derive money from.
 No, this doesn't bother me.
 These are things that I want to exist in the world.
 I hope to build some of them, if someone else has already built some or all of these and I am able to use them on acceptable terms, thats one less thing for me to do...